ChaseDurand/wordle-bot/README.md

 ## Operation
+The bot plays using hard mode requirements.
 For each round, the distribution of letters is calculated per position for all remaining answers.
-Then, each possible guess is scored by using this distribution as a lookup table per position.
-The word with the highest score is guessed ("saree" for the default answer list).
+Then, each possible guess is scored by using this distribution as a lookup table per position and the word with the highest score is guessed.

 <p align='center'>
 <img alt='Initial character distribution per position of all answers' src='docs/initialDistribution.png'>